-The employees of Provo City School District are the lifeblood of the district.
+The employees of Provo City School District are the life and blood of the district.
 The Foundation recognizes the great work performed every day by each of these individuals and strives to support them whenever possible.
-Without their work in our schools each and every day, our students would not receive the high quality education that they deserve.
+Without their work in our schools each and every day, our students would not receive the high quality education that they do.

 Winners are awarded $500 in order to fund their project and are expected to write a brief report describing the project’s outcome.

 Congratulations to this year’sMini-Grant Winners!